augutierrez/WorkoutIntervalTimerApp/README.md

 # WorkoutIntervalTimerApp

 ## Summary:
 #### This is an app that counts timed intervals (depending on user's time preference).  <br /> It allows you to select how long you want the intervals to be, and everytime it hits the selected time,<br />it notifies you and adds on to the number of cycles elapsed.  <br />This app was made with the purpose to aid physical training with time.
+I thought about this project because I needed something like this for my workouts!

 ## First Event
 <h2 align="center">This is the welcome page, go ahead and click start.</h2>